School of Medicine

 Clinical Assistant Professor, Radiology - Pediatric Radiology

 BioDr.
-Syed is a member of the divisions of Pediatric Radiology and Body MRI and serves as the Director of MRI for Stanford Medicine Children's Health.
+Syed is a member of the divisions of Pediatric Radiology and Body MRI and serves as the Medical Director of Pediatric MRI at Stanford.
+Dr. Syed has received subspecialty training in adult body imaging, pediatric body imaging, congenital cardiac imaging, and musculoskeletal imaging.
 His clinical interests include MR imaging of pediatric and adult hepatobiliary disorders, inflammatory bowel disease, gynecologic pathology, and congenital heart disease.
-He is also an active researcher, collaborating with fellow engineers and scientists at Stanford to translate technical innovations in MRI into improved patient care.
+He is also an active researcher and works with engineers and scientists to translate technical innovations in MRI into improved patient care.
 His recent work focuses on translation of machine learning techniques for rapid, robust MRI in children and adults.